-With President Obama’s announcement on August 31, 2010, the US combat mission in Iraq (Operation Iraqi Freedom) had officially ended, and with that, the second phase of the Gulf War.
 The first Gulf War, led by U.S. and coalition troops in January 1991, followed the August 1990 Iraqi invasion of Kuwait.
 The war was over on February 28, 1991, and an official cease-fire was signed in April 1991.
-Fourteen years later, Operation Iraqi Freedom (2003-2010) and Operation New Dawn (2010-2011) created a new group of Gulf War Veterans.
+Fourteen years later, Operation Iraqi Freedom (2003-2010) and Operation New Dawn (2010-2011) created a new group of persian Gulf War Veterans.

-From a legal and medical standpoint, the Gulf War presented a unique set of challenges.
-Veterans who served in these eras have experienced health issues commonly known as Gulf War Syndrome—with symptoms such as fatigue, headaches, joint pain, indigestion, insomnia, dizziness, respiratory disorders, and memory problems.
 What makes Gulf War Syndrome unique is the inability of medical professionals to diagnose these symptoms.
-As a result, the VA established 38 CFR §3.317, which more clearly defines parameters of “undiagnosed illnesses” and the guidelines for receiving compensation for those illnesses.
-One of the respiratory illnesses that we are seeing more of is Chronic Obstructive Pulmonary Disorder (COPD).
+As a result, the VA and department of defense established 38 CFR §3.317, which more clearly defines the parameters of “undiagnosed illnesses” and the guidelines for receiving compensation for those illnesses.

-COPD is an obstructive lung disease characterized by chronically poor airflow.
-It typically worsens over time.
-In contrast to asthma, medication does not significantly improve the airflow.
+In contrast to asthma, medication does not significantly improve airflow or respiratory symptoms.
 While the primary cause of COPD is considered to be tobacco smoke, COPD can also be caused by occupational exposures and pollution from indoor fires (in some countries).
-Some of the characteristics of COPD include:

 - Shortness of breath, especially during physical activities